The Constitution of the Islamic Republic of Iran

 - Iranian Insurance Company

-- Merchant Marine of the Islamic Republic of Iran.
+- Merchant Navy of the Islamic Republic of Iran.

 Ministry of Culture and Higher Education (Vezarat-e Farhang va Amoozesh Aali).
 They make you head: